This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is common.
 You may feel sore or stiff on one or both sides of your back.
 The pain may spread to your buttocks or thighs.
 Back pain may be caused by an injury, lack of exercise, or obesity.
 Repeated bending, lifting, twisting, or lifting heavy items can also cause back pain.

-- Severe back pain with chest pain
+- You have severe back pain with chest pain.

-- Severe back pain, nausea, and vomiting
+- You have severe back pain, nausea, and vomiting.

 Treatment for back pain

 - NSAIDs help decrease swelling and pain.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.
 Do not use more than 4 grams (4,000 milligrams) total of acetaminophen in one day.

 - Muscle relaxers help decrease muscle spasms and back pain.